Introduction

 The Exalate bridge app is a ServiceNow-certified app that allows connecting your ServiceNow environment with the Exalate app.

-- Create 2 Roles
+- Creates 2 Roles

 - x_idnv_exa_bridge.admin